philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 ## Low-hanging fruit can still be out of reach

-* Beware thinking an unfamiliar task or fist-of hire will obviously produce easy, low-hanging fruit without a ton of investment.
+* Beware thinking an unfamiliar task or first-of hire will obviously produce easy, low-hanging fruit without a ton of investment.
 * The next time you ask an employee to go pick some low-hanging fruit, stop yourself.
 Respect the work you've never done before.